OpenCALTeam/OpenCAL-user-guide/opencal-user-guide.md

 The initial configuration of the system specifies the state (dead or alive) of each cell into the cellular space.
-The evolution of the system is thus obtained by applying the above rules (which define the cell’s transition function) simultaneously to every cell in the cellular space, so that each new configuration is function of the one at the previous step.
+The evolution of the system is thus obtained by applying the above rules (which define the cellâ€™s transition function) simultaneously to every cell in the cellular space, so that each new configuration is function of the one at the previous step.
 The rules continue to be applied repeatedly to create further